 Welcome to our Frequently Asked Questions (FAQ) page!
 Here, we have compiled a list of common questions and concerns that our customers often ask us.
 Whether you are a new customer or a long-time user of our products or services, we hope this page will provide you with helpful information and answers to your questions.
-If you don’t find what you are looking for here, please don’t hesitate to contact our customer support team who will be happy to assist you.
+If you don’t find what you are looking for here, please don’t hesitate to contact our client relations hub team who will be happy to assist you.

 Equipment